 Hi!
-I’m Jane Allan, a professional photographer and creator of The Lens Lounge.
+I’m Jane Allan, professional portrait photographer and creator of The Lens Lounge.

 I started photographing weddings in 1999 to earn extra income to pay for my own wedding and continued when I moved to the UK in 2001.
 Then came digital!

 It really threw me and I felt that I was starting all over again.
 Digital cameras are so much more complicated than film cameras.
 They’re great and I wouldn’t go back, but it felt like suddenly I was trying to drive a Ferrari after I’d been happily tootling along on my donkey cart!

 I got the hang of digital before opening my first photographic studio in 2009, concentrating on portraiture and commercial work.